NaomiMod/blender-NaomiLib/README.md

 # Blender NaomiLib Addon

-NaomiLib is a 3D graphics format developed by AM2, extensively used by SEGA between 1999–2001 on SEGA Naomi arcade hardware and SEGA Dreamcast.
-There are two known NaomiLib versions: **NLOBJPUT Ver.0.99** and **0.8**.
+Naomi Library is a 3D graphics format developed by AM2, extensively used by SEGA between 1999–2001 on SEGA Naomi / Naomi 2 arcade hardware and SEGA Dreamcast.
+There are two known main versions: **Ver.0.99** and **0.8**.

 Check out the Wiki for the [model format reference](https://github.com/NaomiMod/NL-ModelFormat/wiki).

-NaomiLib was researched by VincentNL for the purpose of creating custom 3D models in Virtua Tennis.
-Upon completing the format research, VincentNL met TheZocker on the Blender Script Discord channel and their cooperation led to this addon.
+Naomi Library was initially reverse engineered by VincentNL while modding Virtua Tennis.
+The first importer was developed by TheZocker, whom VincentNL met on the Blender Script Discord, with TVIndustries joining the team shortly after.
-Thanks to the fantastic release of Naomi SDK by CyoTheVile, the few rmaining bits were finally completed!

-It can open 3D models in NL format and the variation used by Super Monkey Ball on GameCube.
+Research by Egregiousguy, MetalliC, and CyoTheVile's Naomi SDK release — which included Naomi 2 model format data — completed the picture and made the exporter possible.
+The addon supports NL/NL2 import and export, plus the variant used by Super Monkey Ball on GameCube.

 ---